Here's why England players took their medals off after Euro 2020 final - and how fans reacted

-Multiple England players removed their runners-up medals after their defeat to Italy in the Euro 2020 final.
+Some England players were quick to remove their runners-up medals after their defeat to Italy in the Euro 2020 final.

 Gareth Southgate’s side were devastated following a tense penalty shootout that decided the final winner of this summer’s UEFA tournament on Sunday (11 July).